Formatted question description: https://leetcode.ca/all/550.html

 +--------------+---------+

-(player_id, event_date) is the primary key of this table.
+(player_id, event_date) is the primary key (combination of columns with unique values) of this table.

-This table shows the activity of players of some game.
+This table shows the activity of players of some games.

-Write an SQL query that reports the fraction of players that logged in again on the day after the day they first logged in, rounded to 2 decimal places.
+Write a solution to report the fraction of players that logged in again on the day after the day they first logged in, rounded to 2 decimal places.
 In other words, you need to count the number of players that logged in for at least two consecutive days starting from their first login date, then divide that number by the total number of players.

 Activity table: